patrickdobler/karabiner-config/README.md

 2. Clone this repository to your local machine or download the `personal_shortcuts.json` file.
 3. Open Karabiner-Elements and go to the "Misc" tab.
 4. Click "Open Karabiner-Elements Configuration Directory" to navigate to your Karabiner-Elements configuration folder.
-5. Create a new folder called "complex\_modifications" if it doesn't already exist.
+5. Within the "assets" folder, create a new folder called "complex\_modifications" if it doesn't already exist.
 6. Move the `personal_shortcuts.json` and `hypershift_launcher.json` file to the "complex\_modifications" folder.
 7. Open Karabiner-Elements and go to the "Complex Modifications" tab.
 8. Click on the "Add rule" button and klick on `Enable All` for `Hyper+Shift Application Launcher` and `Personal PC-Style Shortcuts`